mattwparas/steel/docs/src/start/playground.md

 The Steel Playground's environment is as follows:

 - Builtin modules are supported and are automatically imported.
-- Native modules are not supported.
+- Dylibs are not supported.

 ## Output